zalando/gin-oauth2/README.md

 #### Testing Google Auth

-- Created your Google clientid stored in example/test-clientid.google.json.hide similar to and grant redirect to example/test-clientid.google.json as described in the [article](http://skarlso.github.io/2016/06/12/google-signin-with-go/) mentioned before.
+- Create your Google clientid stored in example/test-clientid.google.json.hide similar to and grant redirect to example/test-clientid.google.json as described in the [article](http://skarlso.github.io/2016/06/12/google-signin-with-go/) mentioned before.
-- run the server: ```% go run example/google.go -cred-file example/test-clientid.google.json.hide```
+- Run the server: ```% go run example/google.go -cred-file example/test-clientid.google.json.hide```
-- open [http://127.0.0.1:8081/login](http://127.0.0.1:8081/login) in your browser
+- Open [http://127.0.0.1:8081/login](http://127.0.0.1:8081/login) in your browser
 - In your browser, follow the login, and choose your identity to login with
 - You'll be redirected to the http://127.0.0.1:8081/auth endpoint, which should show your identity data